ronming1303/ronming1303.github.io/index.md

 ## Projects and Articles
 I am quited interested in quantitaive investment and quantitative risk management topics.
 I wrote some articles (Including Financial Mathematics, Statistics, Probability, Simulation, etc) during the past few years, some of them are wrote in Chinese and published on [Zhihu](), the rest are wrote in English and can be found in my [Github repository]().
-I also did some academic projects during my University study, they can be found below.
+I also did some academic projects during my University study.
+These projects and articles can also be found below.

 ### Projetcs and Dissertation
 - [The Thoughts on the Internatinalization of Chinies RMB]():